Human-Mammalian Brain - Basal Ganglia 10X snRNASeq analysis: clustering and annotations#

 Taxonomy Information#

 The final set of metadata we load into our extended cell metadata file maps the cells into their assigned cluster in the taxonomy.
-We additionally load metadata regarding the clusters and compute useful information, such as the number of cells in each taxon at each level of the taxonomy.
+We additionally load metadata for the clusters and compute useful information, such as the number of cells in each taxon at each level of the taxonomy.

 cluster = abc_cache.get_metadata_dataframe(